tidalcycles/tidal-doc/docs/configuration/MIDIOSC/MIDI.md

 ~ltmc.stop;
 ```

 Note: If SuperCollider and Tidal don't connect over Link, try starting Tidal before the LinkClock is created, but after SuperDirt is started.
-It appears like SuperCollider or Tidal is sensitive to the start order.
+Alternatively, try creating the LinkClock before starting Tidal.
+This has anecdotally worked in some cases.
+Please report your findings in [the TidalCycles version 1.9.0 nnouncement thread](https://club.tidalcycles.org/t/tidalcycles-version-1-9-0/4292).

 For more details on Tidal's integration with Link, see [Multi-User Tidal](../multiuser-tidal#link-protocol-synchronization).